-These units are equipped with twist-in collars to simplify the process of connecting flexible duct to your ventilator.
-Flexible duct is recommended to provide vibration isolation between the unit and duct system.
-Start by determining the required duct length to reach each respective collar, and cut as required.
-Remove each duct collar by unscrewing them from the locking tabs.
+H80 and E80 models are equipped with twist-in collars to simplify the process of connecting flexible duct to your ventilator.
+Remove each duct collar by twisting them out of the locking tabs.
 Connect the ducts to the removed collars using duct tape and flexible duct straps.
-If rigid duct is used, avoid attaching with screws to the duct collars, as they may interfere with the damper operations at each duct collar.
 Reinstall collars, with duct attached, to their respective labeled ports on the HRV/ERV by lining up locking tabs and twisting on in a clockwise direction.